DieracDelta/DieracDelta.github.io/posts/2021-05-30-nix-rust-riscv-toy-kernel.md

 };
 ```

-`builtins.fetchurl` wgets url attribute at build time and ensures the sha256 hash matches.
+`builtins.fetchurl` wgets the url prior to build time and ensures the sha256 hash matches.
 Now, from this we can just reach in and grab our modified qemu package via `pkgs.qemu`.

 ## Rust toolchain

 Next, let's grab the rust cross compiler toolchain.
-To do this, we use the `rust-overlay` input.
-This input provides a bunch of outputs.
+To do this, we use the `rust-overlay` input flake.
+This flake provides a bunch of outputs.
 One for each toolchain we might want.
-We add this overlay to our overlay list in our `pkgs` definition to gain access to rust binaries `rust-overlay` provides:
+We add this overlay to our overlay list in our `pkgs` definition to access the rust binaries `rust-overlay` provides:

 ```nix
 ...